fmorenovr/fmorenovr.github.io/_posts/2017-05-16-Installing-GNOME-Pomodoro-timer.md

 ---
 layout: post
 title:  "Installing GNOME Pomodoro, a time managment tool."
-subtitle: Here you'll learn how to download and setup Pomodoro time manager tool in your computer to organize your works.
 date:   2017-05-16 00:20:12 -0500

+tags:
+  - GNOME
+  - Ubuntu
+  - Timer
+  - Pomodoro
+  - GNOME
+  - Fedora

+categories:
-categories: GUI_app
+  - GUI_app
 ---

+Here you'll learn how to download and setup Pomodoro time manager tool in your computer to organize your works.

 # GNOME Pomodoro

 For this guide, I use my Fedora Workstation 25 Virtual Machine installed on my localhost using virt-manager, you can see how download and install pressing [here][vm-url].